-The programme has given an elevated status to women like Bulu, who have not only gained from their technical knowledge on video making and editing, but have used video equipment to advocate for women's human rights and to strengthen women's voices.
+The programme has given an elevated status to women like Bulu, who have not only gained from their technical knowledge on video-making and editing, but have used video equipment to advocate for women's human rights and to strengthen women's voices.
 By putting their issues 'on camera', they have brought strength and legitimacy to their issues and have been able to create a platform to organise, act collectively and demand their rights from the government and the community.
-Thus, in a context where violations against rights of women are widespread and commonplace, and yet, are treated as though they are invisible and inconsequential, video has facilitated the process of social justice for women.
-Members report that participatory video is 'a valuable tool because it can make people conscious; when people can visualise, they understand.
-Video cannot be bribed, and it tells honestly our stories'.
+Thus, in a context where violations against rights of women are wide-spread and commonplace, and yet, are treated as though they are invisible and inconsequential, video has facilitated the process of social justice for women.
+Members report that participatory video is "a valuable tool because it can make people conscious; when people can visualise, they understand.
+Video cannot be bribed, and it tells honestly our stories."

-In the past few years, the online world opened up by the Internet has also become a potential space for women to engage, learn, discuss, question and discover.
-The Blank Noise media project in Bangalore

-(http://blog.blanknoise.org) confronts the issue of eve teasing, which Blank Noise views as sexual harassment on the street.
-The first phase of the project explored victimhood through the private identities of nine women, using video, sound and photographs.
-The second phase aimed at public confrontation, using street-based events, art and performances to bring attention to the issue of harassment and teasing that women deal with daily on the streets.
+In the past few years, the online world opened up by the internet has also become a potential space for women to engage, learn, discuss, question and discover.
+The Blank Noise Media Project in Bangalore confronts the issues of eve teasing, which they view as sexual harassment on the street.
+The first phase of the project dealt with victimhood through the private identities of 9 women using and video, sound and photographs.
+The second phase aimed at a public confrontation, using street-based events, art and performances to bring attention to the issue of harassment and teasing that women deal with daily on the streets.
 An important component of this project is the blog maintained on latest issues, events and campaigns, legal information and FAQs on the subject, as well as a forum to discuss and debate on the issue.
-Participants include young women and men between the ages of seventeen and thirty, who are researchers, professionals, students, technicians and activists.
+Participants include young women and men, between the ages of 17 and 30, who are researchers, professionals, students, technicians and activists.